code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We start by creating a `BatchConfig` class that will configure Spring Batch.
 The [@Configuration](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-java-basic-concepts){:target="_blank"} annotation at the top of the class indicates that Spring can use this class as a source of bean definitions.

-We add the [@EnableBatchProcessing](https://docs.spring.io/spring-batch/4.1.x/api/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html){:target="_blank"} annotation which auto-enables all needed Spring Batch features.
+We add the [@EnableBatchProcessing](https://docs.spring.io/spring-batch/4.1.x/api/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html){:target="_blank"} annotation which enables all needed Spring Batch features.
 It also provides a base configuration for setting up batch jobs.

 > By adding this annotation a lot happens.
 Here is an overview of what `@EnableBatchProcessing` creates: